tpatricksullivan/shakespca/README.md

 I recommend running the analysis by executing the Jupyter notebook at [shakespca.ipynb](shakespca.ipynb).

 ## Dependencies
 The Jupyter notebook above uses two libraries.
-Docuscope is a dictionary of words grouped by "Language Action Types" (LATs).
+[Docuscope][Docuscope] is a dictionary of words grouped by "Language Action Types" (LATs).
 There are multiple versions.
 I used the open source one available on [GitHub][gh Docuscope].
 [Ubiqu-Ity][Ubiqu] is an academic tool for parsing texts that works well with Docuscope.
 It creates a vector for each text with the frequency of words used in each category.
 It can also count n-grams.
 The source code is available from [GitHub][gh Ubiqu] under the BSD License.

 I would like to thank the authors of these libraries.